The Mestiza Muse

 The application of ceramides to such compromised hair fibers yields a multifaceted restoration – reinstating the hair’s natural texture, mitigating surface friction, and elevating the sensorial qualities.11

-Products That Work the Best with Ceramides
+Products that Work the Best with Ceramides

 Image of someone holding a hair product in their hand.